 A prizewinner in several competitions, Thomas won the Paranov Concerto Competition and performed Jean Françaix’s Clarinet Concerto with the Hartt Orchestra in 2023.
-He has received first prize in the NOLA Chamber Fest Competition, awards from the International Clarinet Association’s Clareidoscope Competition, and special prizes from Peabody Conservatory and the Louisiana State University School of Music.
+He has also received first prize in the NOLA Chamber Fest Competition, awards from the International Clarinet Association’s Clareidoscope Competition, and special prizes from Peabody Conservatory and the Louisiana State University School of Music.

 As a conductor, Thomas has led the Foot in the Door Ensemble, the Hartt Orchestra, and the Atlantic Music Festival Contemporary Ensemble.
 In fall 2025, he served as assistant conductor for a performance of Neely Bruce’s The Bill of Rights: Ten Amendments in Eight Motets at Wesleyan University.

-Originally from Eastern North Carolina, Dr. Thomas holds degrees from the Peabody Institute, the University of Michigan, and The Hartt School at the University of Hartford.
+Dr. Thomas holds degrees from the Peabody Institute, the University of Michigan, and The Hartt School at the University of Hartford.
 His principal clarinet teachers include Ayako Oshima, Charles Neidich, Chad Burrow, Daniel Gilbert, Alexander Fiterstein, Deborah Chodacki, and Douglas Moore-Monroe.
 He studied conducting with Glen Adsit and Edward Cumming.